Kelvin96-Analyst/SQL-Server-Batching-Automation/README.md

 - Stored Procedures for status updates
 - Triggers to react to data changes
 - SQL Server Agent jobs to schedule updates
-- Extendable via PowerShell or Python scripts
+- Extendable via PowerShell scripts

 ## Key Components of the Automation System
 #### 1. Data Integration